lifeeric/2018-php-project-for-hostel/README.md

 ![image](2018.png)

-# I'll look into as I forgot all about PHP
+# I'll look into this as I'v forgotten all about PHP